-The output of the RF predictions was then reviewed manually by a mapping geologist, in order to assess its validity in terms of the established geology of the area.
-The first stage of the process was to convert the modelled output into a readily editable ESRI Shape file, in accordance with the project requirement.
+The output of the RF predictions was reviewed manually by a mapping geologist, in order to assess its validity in terms of the established geology of the area and additional data not incorporated in the model.
+The first stage of the process involved conversion of the modelled output into a readily editable ESRI shape file.
+This procedure was first defined in Diesing et al (2015), and in accordance with the project requirement.
 The steps detailed below were followed:

 - Conversion of the RF output to 20m raster in order to perform generalisation. - Each cell was replaced with a majority of eight neighbouring cells.
 This essentially reduces smaller areas and increases a large (majority) area. - Boundary cleaning; smoothing of the boundaries between zones by buffering and debuffering.
 This results in smaller areas being engulfed into larger ones, according to boundary length.
-Large areas have a higher priority to expand into smaller ones. - Conversion of raster back to polygons. - Elimination of polygons smaller than 0.015625km2 (based on a minimum mappable unit feature with a diameter of 125m for 1:250K mapping). - Aggregation of polygons with less than 125m distance between features, then removal of holes.
+Large areas have a higher priority to expand into smaller ones. - Conversion of raster back to polygons. - Elimination of polygons smaller than 0.015625km2 (based on a minimum mappable unit feature with a diameter of 125m for 1:250K mapping). - Aggregate polygons with less than 125m distance between features, then removal of holes.

-Following the generalisation process the modelled output was reviewed against available multibeam bathymetry data, published mapping and sample data, and polygons were deleted or re-attributed in accordance with the geological understanding of the region.
+Following the generalisation process, the modelled output was reviewed against available multibeam bathymetry data, published mapping and sample data, and polygons were deleted or re-attributed in accordance with the geological understanding of the region.
+Based on these data additional polygons were also added where appropriate.
+In addition, published seabed substrate maps previously published by BGS were incorporated where appropriate.